-Ottawa is divided into 23 wards and the governance comprises of a Mayor and 23 councilors for each ward.
-The city council is responsible for the administration of municipal services such as water, policing, transit, recycling, and garbage, paramedics, fire, and sewers etc. Major governance decisions are taken at the standing committee, advisory committee, and city council meetings.
+Ottawa is divided into 23 wards and the governance comprises a Mayor and 23 councilors for each ward.
+The city council is responsible for the administration of municipal services such as water, policing, transit, recycling, garbage, paramedics, fire, sewers, etc. Major governance decisions are taken at the standing committee, advisory committee, and city council meetings.
 And, as the general public, you may attend these meetings to know more about the city and its development.

 Average Cost Of Living In Ottawa

 If you were to compare the cost of living then Ottawa may turn out to be cheaper than Toronto.
-The cost of living in Toronto is 1.38 percent higher than Ottawa.
-As per the estimates, an average single person living in Ottawa could spend around $600 per month for living expenses in Ottawa without paying rent.
-The main areas where you may spend are food, clothing, transportation, housing, entertainment, healthcare etc. As per your living requirements and location you may have to allocate your monthly budget for various expenses.
+The cost of living in Toronto is 1.38 percent higher than in Ottawa.
+As per the estimates, an average single person living in Ottawa could spend around $600 per month on living expenses Ottawa without paying rent.
+The main areas where you may spend are food, clothing, transportation, housing, entertainment, healthcare, etc. As per your living requirements and location you may have to allocate your monthly budget for various expenses.